metricly/metricly-docs/content/integrations/agents/LINUX-agent/LINUX-standard-install.md

     ### Uncomment to add relations
     # relations = element1, element2

-    # How many samples to store before sending to Metricly
+    # How many samples to store before sending to CloudWisdom
     batch = 100

     # how many batches to store before trimming